A Man's Guide To Summer Essential Wear

 8. Return on investment (ROI)

 If you're looking to convert a whole house or business it's going to take a considerable investment on your part, the technology is still in its formative stages and will continue to get better.
-These renewable energy systems may not see you break even for many years but having the piece of mind that you have a reduced electricity bill each month and a consistent feed of energy comes at a certain cost.
+These renewable energy systems may not see you break even for many years but having the peace of mind that you have a reduced electricity bill each month and a consistent feed of energy comes at a certain cost.

 If your motivation is financial then you should consider the Hybrid and Grid-Tied systems as alternatives.
 These systems are far less expensive and can also offer great long term savings and backup to Eskom.